 Where to Stay

 There are a ton of fantastic places to stay in Palm Springs.
-Depending on what type of trip you are taking you may prefer a large resort with tons of pools like: Omni’s Rancho Las Palmas, Hyatt Regency Indian Wells Resort & Spa or La Quinta Resort & Club (pictured above).
+Depending on what type of trip you are taking you may prefer a large resort for the family: We love Omni’s Rancho Las Palmas (You can check out my full review here)

 Or you may be better off checking out a vacation rental property.
 Palm Springs is known for their stylish hipster and modern homes with fun pools.
 Many times I prefer traveling this way because it is so convenient to have all the amenities of a home when traveling with kids.
 Not to mention when the kids go to bed the grown-ups can still chill in the backyard or stay up and watch movies in the living room.
 That doesn’t happen when you are crammed into a hotel 😉